tensorwerk/hangar-py/docs/concepts.rst

 vein which we associate a group of Data in a "Dataset" with some real world meaning.

-Our first abstraction is therefore the "Dataset": A collection of (potentially groups of) data pieces observing a common form among instances which act to describe something meaningful. *To describe some phenomenon, a dataset may require multiple pieces of information, each of a particular format, for each
+Our first abstraction is therefore the "Dataset": a collection of (potentially groups of) data pieces observing a common form among instances which act to describe something meaningful. *To describe some phenomenon, a dataset may require multiple pieces of information, each of a particular format, for each